-So, one of the unique features about EY Wavespace is actually that we needed four different audio zones that weren’t separate by much, but we had to make sure that the audio coverage didn’t spill over into the other areas.
-We need to have one person presenting in one space, another person presenting in another space without the audio from the lobby and the café spilling into those areas.
-And so, we had to use technology Bose Edgemax that actually throws audio in either a 90-degree pattern or a 180-degree pattern to make sure we could listen to music here in the lobby and not have it spilled over into those Meeting Space areas.
+One of the unique features about EY Wavespace project was that we needed four different audio zones that weren’t separated by much, but the audio coverage was not supposed to spill over into the other areas.
+This meant that two people could be presenting in two different presentation spaces at the same time without the audio from the any of the spaces, the lobby, or the café spilling into other areas.
+We used the Bose Edgemax technology that actually throws audio in either a 90-degree pattern or a 180-degree pattern to make sure we could listen to music here in the lobby and not have it spilled over into those Meeting Space areas.

 Additionally, we coordinated a lot of loudspeakers that were just big enough to fit inside this feature ceiling.
 In this way, the audio is throwing down and it would be less likely to spill into other areas as it’s absorbed by the people listening to it and also absorbed by the carpet underneath.
 We also have drop down speakers that are throwing the audio away from each different zone.
 A lot of microphones that are used within this space can actually be taken over to the café and it’s just a matter of pressing a button to move between the two different spaces.
 You don’t need to have certain microphones for certain areas, you can literally have all ten microphones in the space used in the one area.
 It’s a big intricate system that we had to build to make sure that these microphones can be used in any space on the floor.